Always nice to be with you and to hear from such a great audience.

 I'm Paul W. Smith.

-Rush Limbaugh is in tomorrow.
+Rush Limbaugh is in tomorrow, Open Line Friday.

-He'll be right here in his twentieth year of teaching uh on a daily basis, uh, all about what being a conservative is all about, as we come to you from the East Coast campus of the Limbaugh Institute for Advanced Conservative Studies, where there is never a final exam.
+He'll be right here in his 20th year of teaching on a daily basis, all about what being a conservative is all about as we come to you from the East Coast campus of the Limbaugh Institute for Advanced Conservative Studies, where there is never a final exam, but we are tested every day.

 Paul W. here along with you on the phone at 1-800-282-2882.

-And of course you should always go to Rush Limbaugh.com to find out what's going on as well.
+And of course, you should always go to rushlimbaugh.com to find out what's going on as well.

-Uh, Let's go to Ron in Las Vegas.
+Let's go to Ron in Las Vegas.

-And uh does anyone, Ron, does anyone there say lost wages, Nevada?
+Does anyone, Ron, does anyone there say lost wages, Nevada?

 I suspect they do, yes.